jitsi/handbook/docs/devops-guide/reservation.md

 Content-Length: length

 {
-  'message': 'client1 is not allowed to create the room at this time' }
+  "message": "client1 is not allowed to create the room at this time" }
 ```